 Set up FTP

 FTP (file transfer protocol) is an approach to migrate files from your computer to your managed server.
-You will need an FTP account to access the managed public_html server directory in order to transfer the Magento 2 archive.
+First, you will need an FTP account to access the managed public_html server directory in order to transfer the Magento 2 archive.
 Probably you have had an account already.
-If not, you should consult the documentation or technical support of your shared hosting provider for additional information, such as Serverguy – a Magento hosting provider that is doing a pretty decent job and try their best to fulfill the Magento server requirements.
-Now you need to install and configure a file transfer protocol (FTP) to move the Magento 2 archive from your computer to your server.
+If not, you should consult the documentation or technical support of your shared hosting provider for additional information, such as Serverguy – a Magento hosting provider that is doing a pretty decent job and try its best to fulfill the Magento server requirements.
+After that, you need to install and configure a file transfer protocol (FTP) to move the Magento 2 archive from your computer to your server.

 There are some available ways that we highly recommend you to use: